 Applying to vote by proxy

-If you can't go to the polling station on the day of the election/referendum, you can apply to vote by proxy.
+If you prefer not to go to the polling station on Thursday 6 May, you can apply to vote by proxy.
 A proxy is someone you trust who goes to your polling station and votes on your behalf.

 A person can only be a proxy for close relatives and up to two other people.
 Close relatives are the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the applicant.
 The person you wish to appoint as your proxy can only act as proxy if they are 18 or over and they are registered individually.